ericmwalk/weblog.lol/weblog/2011/12/2011-12-09_does-this-still.md

 ---
+title: Does this still work...
 publish: "true"
 date: 2011-12-09 09:59:04
 tags:
 url: https://ericmwalk.blog/2011/12/09/does-this-still.html
 ---

-# Does this still work...

 So much for trying to keep up with this blog as you can tell from my previous posts.
 I guess I have been busy with life in general and other random things.